 The state of Maryland allows the filing of a request for record expungement.
 For a criminal record to be expunged, the document is typically destroyed, and the criminal act recorded removed and forgotten.3 In Maryland, expungement does not necessarily translate to destroying a record or document.
 Instead, this record is hidden from public access.

-Lastly, searchers can use Maryland Records Page’s arrests and criminal records guide to find more information on agencies that host criminal records, and a full list of law enforcement agencies that provide inmate rosters.
+Lastly, searchers can use a guide to Maryland arrests and criminal records to find more information on agencies that host criminal records, and a full list of MD law enforcement agencies and search tools that provide inmate rosters.

 In the US, public law enforcement agencies compile mugshots together with criminal investigation records when making an arrest.
 In essence, the police arrest individuals on suspicion that they are either planning to commit a crime or involved in one.